davidwilemski/davidwilemski.com/content/blog/lua5.md

 - Upvalues
 - Some of the optimizations in the byte code for making common Lua operations fast.
 - The use of the C stack for tracking coroutine execution.

+I don't have very much experience with building interpreters or compilers - an undergrad compilers class and a fair bit of reading about CPython implementation details - but still found this paper very readable.
+It touches on concepts at a high level and seems to have fairly good references for deeper reading if you want to learn more about a given topic.
+With all that said, here are the notes I took:

 ## Lua 5 vs Lua 4
 - Register-based VM (instead of stack based).